Security-Onion-Solutions/securityonion-docs/community-id.rst

     production of a string identifier representing a given network flow, to reduce the pivot to a simple string comparison.

-We enable the default Community ID support in both :ref:`Zeek` and :ref:`Suricata`.
+We enable the default Community ID support in both :ref:`zeek` and :ref:`suricata`.
 We also sponsored the development of Community ID support in :ref:`osquery`.
 For tools that don't natively support Community ID, we sponsored the development of an Elasticsearch Ingest Processor to automatically generate Community ID values:

 https://github.com/Security-Onion-Solutions/elasticsearch-ingest-community-id